gkzz/ReadingLog/logs/template/chapters/02-How-to-Work-Well-on-Teams.md

 ### 2-1-2.
 Disadvantages to hide what your work like

-- less time to get collaboration to recieve reviews
+- Less time to get collaboration to recieve reviews

 - Difficulty to get reviews and cooperation early on.